ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

             ...
         },
         function(reason) {
-            // user closed the panel without selecting the new time
+            // user closed the Picker without selecting the new time
             // 'reason' will contain: new Error('canceled');
             ...
         }